messeiry/library-ai-nexus/README.md

 ## Project info

-This project was built with [Lovable](https://lovable.dev/projects/4acd3b85-586f-4531-a511-b32b578b5544).
+BookVibe - A modern library management system with AI capabilities.

 ## How can I edit this code?

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)